oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

    An example for a single year of the EC-Earth3 historical r1i1p1f1 simulation.

+:: note
   Such plot is currently available for the EC23 climatology only, which is currently computed on a 30-year time window from 1990 to 2019.
   Similarly, season-dependent computation are available only for EC23.
   Details on the field used are reported in the `climatology/EC23/pi_climatology_EC23.yml` file.

 Climatology
 ^^^^^^^^^^^

-The performance indices built on the comparison between model data and a previously computed climatology of several variables.
+The performance indices built on the comparison between model data and a pre-computed climatology of several variables.
-The original ECmean climatology was the defined as RK08, and although still available, is not reccmmented for use.
+The ECmean climatology - from the previous CDO-based code - is currently defined as RK08, and although still available, is not reccmmented for use.

-A new climatology has been developed with high-resolution data and is now defined as EC23, using a 1x1 deg resolution and being the new deafault.
+A new climatology has been developed making use of high-resolution data and is now defined as EC23, using a 1x1 deg resolution and being the new deafault.
 An intermadiate version knowns as EC22 is available but not recommended and will be removed soon.

 Climatology is computed by the `py-climatology-create.py` script, which is included in the repository for documentation.
-It is based on a basic YAML file which is based on the machine where the climatology has been developed and it is used to identifiy all the required data folder and names.
+It is based on a YAML file which is tells the script where to retrieve the data, identifying all the required data folder and names.
-The tool loop over the variable and produces the yearly and seasonal average of the climate, as well as the interannual variance.
+The tool loops over the variable and produces the yearly and seasonal average of the climate, as well as the interannual variance required for PIs.
 To avoid that grid points with irrealistic low variance affect the computation of the PIs, a filter based on the log10 5 sigma is introduced.

 Once the climatology is created, the script `cmip6-clim-evaluate.py` is used to run iteratively on a set of 10 CMIP6 models and later to compute the multi model mean of the PIs (for each region and season).